This post was updated in May 2017

 If your iTunes backup was done previous to the moment when you deleted your Kik messages, then you will be able to retrieve all your Kik data using the iPhone Backup Extractor.
 Simply follow these steps:

 Step 1.
-Download and install the iPhone Backup Extractor for Mac OS X or Windows (supports previous and current iOS versions, as well as iOS 9.3) To extract Kik full data from your unencrypted iTunes backup, or if your backup is encrypted, you’ll need to buy a licence of the iPhone Backup Extractor.
+Download and install the iPhone Backup Extractor for Mac OS X or Windows (supports previous and current iOS versions, including iOS 10) To extract Kik full data from your unencrypted iTunes backup, or if your backup is encrypted, you’ll need to buy a licence of the iPhone Backup Extractor.

 Step 2.
 If your backup is located in the default folder, iPhone Backup Extractor will automatically read it.
 If not, you need to add the folder by clicking on the "Add backups" button.